-The ability to polarize 3He nuclei provides a effective polarized neutron target most of the spin of the 3He nucleus comes from the spin of the neutron.
+The ability to polarize 3He nuclei effectively provides a polarized neutron target as most of the spin of the 3He nucleus comes from the spin of the neutron.
 The advent of high-density, high-polarization 3He targets opens up many possibilities in the study of the spin structure of nucleons and nuclei.

 The basic ingredients for a polarized target are a glass cell filled with high density 3He and N2 gases, K and Rb alkali metals, and high-intensity, narrow-linewidth lasers.
 These cells are known as hyperpolarized hybrid SEOP targets and are primarily used at Jefferson Lab in Newport News, VA.
 In addition to cell production we polarize and characterize the target cells and study the dynamics of the polarization process to improve the polarization and the uncertainty in its measurement.